 Buprenorphine is being investigated for use for chronic pain but is not indicated yet for that.
 Methadone has already achieved indications for use in chronic pain and is especially useful when it comes to neuropathic pain.

 (It tastes awful – try this trick I learned from the internet –

-A couple tricks to prep or get the taste out after or during.
+A couple of tricks to prep or get the taste out after or during.
 First wash your mouth out with some milk, thicker the better like whole milk.
-Then put the sub under your tounge right afterwards.
-Once it is dissolved then do the milk again, also works with coffee as well.
-I also like to use Sour Patch kids, eat a couple then put the sub in, while it is dissolving put a couple sour patch in your mouth at the same time just try not to eat or swallow them until the sub is dissolved usually 4 to 5 minutes.
+Then put the tab under your tongue right afterwards.
+Once it is dissolved, then do the milk again, also works with coffee as well.
+I also like to use Sour Patch kids, eat a couple then put the tab in, while it is dissolving put a couple sour patch in your mouth at the same time just try not to eat or swallow them until the tab is dissolved usually 4 to 5 minutes.

 Neuropathic pain may not always be obvious on clinical examination.
 Widespread pain can often involve inflammation of smaller neurons and lead to neuropathic type pain.